oaktreetrail/ST558_Project2/Lifestyle.md

 the root mean square error (RMSE) of each model on the testing set and decide which one performed the best.

-These are the packages we are going to be using.

 ## Read In Data and Prepare It For EDA